 4.8.
-Ethical controversy
+ETHICAL CONTROVERSY

-Transgene use in humans is currently fraught with issues.
-Transformation of genes into human cells has not been perfected yet.
+Transfermation of genes into human cells has not been perfected yet.
 The most famous example of this involved certain patients developing T-cell leukemia after being treated for X-linked severe combined immunodeficiency (X-SCID).
 This was attributed to the close proximity of the inserted gene to the LMO2 promoter, which controls the transcription of the LMO2 proto-oncogene.
-In common with most forms of genetic engineering, the use of transgenic for purposes other than to correct life-threatening genetic abnormalities is a major bioethical issue
+In common with most forms of genetic engineering, the use of transgenic for purposes other than to correct life-threatening genetic abnormalities is a major bioethical issue.

 4.9.
-Detection of Transgenic Animals
+DETECTION OF TRANSGENIC ANIMALS